carlos8f/node-idgen/README.md

 Features (vs. traditional UUIDs and semi-deterministic alternatives):

 - Uses `a-zA-Z0-9` for compactness and readability.
-I think hex-based uuids are too long and hard to identify at a glance.
+I think hex-based UUIDs are too long and hard to identify at a glance.
 - Has flexible length and character set (adjust length to increase uniqueness or compactness).
 Doesn't impose a specific format on the developer.
 - Uses no crypto, to make it fast.
-- Opaque, doesn't require any input data or need to reveal a mac address, timestamp, or sequence number.
+- Opaque, doesn't require any input data or need to reveal a MAC address, timestamp, or sequence number.
-- Timestamp can be encoded into the first characters to increase uniqueness (16+ character ids)
+- Timestamp can be encoded into the first characters to increase uniqueness (16+ character IDs).
-- Usable in both node and browser (also an advantage over mysql-style autoincremented ids)
+- Usable in both node and browser (also an advantage over mysql-style autoincremented IDs).

 Install
 =======